Delray Beach, Florida 33483 Click here to telephoneorchid explosion by Fournier

 C. amethystoglossa (Mystery x Orchidglade).
 The stud plant Orchidglade is from the famous Jones & Scully Nursery which operated in Miami 1946-1992 until Hurricane Andrew.
 Orchidglade was spectacular.
-20 plants 1" to 1.5" tall. $45
+10 plants 1" to 1.5" tall. $40.
+We have 3 flasks at present.

 C amethystoglossa (Ana Luisa x Vitoria).
 This cross came directly from a former Serviço Nacional de Informações secret agent in Brazil who we can not list here.
 The breeding parents were jungle collected and named after the two most important women in his life, one of two eventual mother flasks made in Brazil was given to our lab in Florida many years ago after being carefully hand-carried to the USA.
 Surprisingly 20% of this cross tended toward the coerulea variety and one of those select coerulea specimen plants is in the picture to the right.

 C. dowiana var aurea Excellente x self.
 Excellente is from Costa Rica.
-The flask of this selfing however came to us from the top private collection in Venezuela hand-carried by me back to Florida during Hugo Chavez's first term before the export of orchids were severely restricted by his goons/narco-thugs.
+The flask of this selfing however came to us from the top private collection in Venezuela hand-carried by me back to Florida during Hugo Chavez's first term as El Presidente before the export of orchids were severely restricted by his customs inspector goons/narco-thugs especially at the airport shaking down gringos from the USA.

 10 plants 1" to 1.5" tall. $50.